neotoma/sync-web-deprecated/README.md

-dashboard
+Dashboard
 =========

-The main user interface for Asheville, to be hosted at asheville.io
+This repo contains code and templates for Asheville's main user interface, which is intended to be hosted at asheville.io.